 * Lack of equipment/technology such as Laptops causing a loss in learning.

 * Parent/carers’ may be struggling to support pupils financially due to the current increase in living costs.

 Our mission is ‘Through Catholic values and principles, every person at All Saints’ will achieve their full potential: spiritually, academically, socially, morally and physically.’

 Through our high expectations to maintain the quality of teaching and learning we expect to further improve the outcomes of all the students at All Saints’, demonstrated through our headline figures.

 We aim to support all students and overcome individual barriers to allow all to succeed.
-As a result, the correct systems, processes, and initiatives are place.
-Time is now needed to embed and show their full impact on pupil’s progress at both Key Stages.
+As a result, the correct systems, processes, and initiatives are in place.
+Time is now needed to embed and show their full impact on student’s progress at both Key Stages.

-The detailed plan of how this funding was allocated can be found below:
+The detailed plan of how this funding had been allocated can be found below:

 Catch up premium